bufbuild/protobuf-es/packages/protoplugin/README.md

 });
 ```

-See the [PluginInit](#plugininit) object definition for more information.
+See the [`PluginInit`](#plugininit) object definition for more information.

 ### Create an executable file

-Finally, you need to create an executable file that will execute the plugin returned from the above call:
+Then, you need to create an executable file that will execute the plugin returned from the above call:

 ```js
 // bin/protoc-gen-foo